Photo by Rodrigo Souza from Pexels

 Have These Tools on Hand

-When you first get a dog or cat, it is smart to assemble a pet accident cleaning kit at that time.
+When you first get a dog or cat, it is smart to assemble a pet accident cleaning kit.
 If you have not gathered these tools together and keep them in one place for convenient access, now is the time to do that.

 Here is what you need, plus a few extra tools that may prove useful:

-- Disposable gloves: These are the best for cleaning up poop messes and then disposing of the gloves so that your hands never touch the mess.
+- Disposable gloves: These are very handy for scooping up feces.
+Since it is disposable, your hands will never have to touch the mess.

 - Scrubby brush: Acquire a really good one with really stiff bristles and a handle that won’t break under pressure.
 You will need this once most of the poo has been lifted from the carpet.